Incredibly Cool Events Ltd

-ICE is non-elitist Dance and Cheerleading competition provider, with entry fees to suit who has aimed its prices at a level which is attractive both to grassroots level teams through to high level athletes.
+ICE is non-elitist competition provider, with entry fees to suit, with prices aimed at a level which is attractive both to grassroots teams through to high level athletes.

 The following pages set out the Standard Terms and Conditions which govern the relationship between the Company and all event participants.
 All participants are required to familiarise themselves with and abide by the paragraphs set out below.

 We would encourage all coaches to join our ICE Coach Information Group on Facebook.
-We use this group to post out running orders and event information documents.
 It’s a good way of communicating with other coaches and invaluable for sharing information and good practise among our ICE family.
-It’s great for sharing cheer stories and experiences and acts as a good sounding board for ideas and frustrations allowing other coaches to share their experiences and advice.
-It’s also great for asking our ICE team for information about events etc. However, don’t be surprised if these enquiries are answered by our well-seasoned supporters who generally get there first with accurate information and friendly support.
+It’s great for sharing cheer stories and experiences, and acts as a good sounding board for ideas and frustrations allowing other coaches to share their experiences and advice.
+It’s also great for asking our ICE team for information about events, etc.

 If you have any further queries you are welcome to contact us via email at firstname.lastname@example.org.
 We will be happy to assist you.
-Or you can ask your question on our help page.
+Or you can ask your question via our ‘Contact’ page.